Batgirl and Black Canary chase down the Chechen.

 “Hang on!”

-Batgirl eased the breaks.
-The sedan swerved away from the Batcycle and pushed ahead of them.
+Batgirl eased the brakes.
+The sedan swerved away from the Batcycle and pushed ahead of it.

-The sedan had moved nearly half a block away when the explosive detonated.
+The sedan was a block away when the explosive detonated.
 The front driver’s side of the car buckled.

 Abram lost control.
 The damaged vehicle crashed through a sidewalk newspaper stand, flinging papers everywhere.

 Losing speed but still moving, the sedan next crashed into a storefront.
-Glass shattered; metal bent.
+Glass shattered.
+Metal bent.
+Alarms shrieked.

 Luckily, the car didn’t go far into the establishment.